palvindersander/youtube-transcript-mcp/docs/developer_guide.md

 When working with the fact-checking components:

-1. **API Keys**: Store API keys in environment variables, never commit them to the repo
+1. **API Keys**:
+   - Store API keys in `config.py` or environment variables, never commit them to the repo
+   - Use the provided `test_api_key.py` script to verify your API key configuration
+   - When developing locally, prefer using `config.py` for convenience
+   - For CI/CD or deployment environments, use environment variables
 2. **Error Handling**: Always use specific exception types and provide helpful error messages
 3. **Result Formatting**: Maintain consistent JSON structures for Claude to parse
 4. **Testing**: Write tests for new components and run existing tests after changes